 So, what is SWEAT 1000?
 It stands for Specialized Weight Endurance Athletic Training, and the 1,000 represents the calories you’ll likely burn.

-The gym, which celebrated its grand opening in mid-March, debuted in South Africa.
+The gym, which opened in March 2018, debuted in South Africa.
 The killer workouts caught the attention of Houstonians Jordan Strouse and his wife Ana Barron.
-When the couple returned to Texas after working in Cape Town, they convinced SWEAT’s founders to allow them to bring the fitness concept to America and it paid off — everyone from local NFL players to couples in their 60s have already shed some sweat!
+When the couple returned to Texas after working in Cape Town, they convinced SWEAT’s founders to allow them to bring the fitness concept to America and it paid off — everyone from local NFL players to couples in their 60s regularly shed some sweat!

 They offer a full-hour, full-body, full-of-sweat workout that mixes treadmills and different apparatus like BOSU balls, boxing bags, decks, TRX, dumbbells, and more.